department-of-veterans-affairs/va.gov-vfs-teams/Request-Reviews/request-ato-reviews.md

 The purpose of an Authority To Operate (ATO) is to ensure the risks to VA (operations, assets, or individuals) are acceptable.
 If the risks are low, VA issues an ATO for the system involved.

-The Veteran Tools Platform has **a platform-wide ATO from VA** (dated March 2, 2017).
+The Veteran-facing Services Platform has **a platform-wide ATO from VA** (dated March 2, 2017).
 The DSVA team is responsible for maintaining that ATO.
 DSVA updates the ATO (and any related RiskVision items) when new applications are added to the platform (or when new features are added to existing applications).

 <hr>